China sharply reduces elected seats in Hong Kong legislature - WTMJ

 Associated Press

-BEIJING (AP) — China has sharply reduced the number of directly elected seats in Hong Kong’s legislature in a setback for the territory’s democracy movement.
-The changes were announced Tuesday after a two-day meeting of China’s top legislature.
+HONG KONG (AP) — China has sharply reduced the number of directly elected seats in Hong Kong’s legislature in a setback for the territory’s already beleaguered democracy movement.

-In the new make-up, the legislature will be expanded to 90 seats, and only 20 will be elected by the public.
-Currently, 35 seats, or half of the 70-seat legislature, are elected.

-Of the other seats, 40 will be chosen by an election committee that currently selects Hong Kong’s leader.
-The remaining 30 will be picked by groups representing various professions and interests.
+“It’s a very sad day for Hong Kong.
+The election system is completely dismantled,” said former lawmaker and Democratic Party member Emily Lau.

 The political opposition in Hong Kong — which has advocated for more democracy, not less — sees the changes as part of a broader effort to keep them out of office.